 After publishing, Financial Independence: Maybe You Don't Want It Bad Enough, most of you agreed that paying back your debt is the right thing to do.
-The post has some tough love because it doesn't help anybody to just blame the system or someone else for their problems.
+The post has some tough love because it doesn't support those who just blame the system or someone else for their problems.
+We should own up to our financial mistakes.
 It's much better to find solutions and highlight effective examples to show people the way.

-If you want something bad enough, you'll do everything possible to make it happen.
-If not, then be at peace with your circumstance, and let other people who have what you want also be at peace.
+After all, if you want something bad enough, you'll do everything possible to make it happen.
+If not, then be at peace with your circumstances.
+And let other people who have what you want to also be at peace.
 Certainly don't try and shame them for their efforts.
 And try not to let other people pay for your mistakes.

-As someone who really enjoys hearing lots of different perspectives, I want to address a comment by an ex-Financial Samurai reader Mrs. Whipple who says that I lack compassion for putting the onus on the debtor to repay.
-Then I'll share eight solutions on how to get everyone but you to pay for your debt.
-Let’s do this!
+As someone who really enjoys hearing lots of different perspectives, I want to address a comment by an ex-Financial Samurai reader Mrs. Whipple.
+She says I lack compassion for putting the onus on the debtor to repay.
+Then, I'll share eight solutions on how to get everyone but you to pay for your debt and financial mistakes.

 Mrs Whipple writes,